 9.2.
-It is the responsibility of the institution to initiate the request to Drug Free Sport for the reinstatement test.
+It is the responsibility of the institution to initiate the request to Drug Free Sport for the reinstatement test not sooner than 6 weeks prior to the end of the suspension, allowing for 2-4 weeks to schedule the test.